awsdocs/amazon-managed-blockchain-management-guide/doc_source/get-started-joint-channel.md

 ```
 ################################################################################
 #
 # Section: Organizations
 #
 # - This section defines the different organizational identities which will
 # be referenced later in the configuration.
 #
 ################################################################################
 Organizations:
     - &Org1
         # member id defines the organization
-        Name: Member1ID
+        Name: Org1MemberID
         # ID to load the MSP definition as
-        ID: Member1ID
+        ID: Org1MemberID
         #msp dir of org1 in the docker container
         MSPDir: /opt/home/admin-msp
         # AnchorPeers defines the location of peers which can be used
         # for cross org gossip communication.
 Note, this value is only
         # encoded in the genesis block in the Application section context
         AnchorPeers:
             - Host:
               Port:
     - &Org2
-        Name: Member2ID
+        Name: Org2MemberID
-        ID: Member2ID
+        ID: Org2MemberID
+        #msp dir of org2 in the docker container
-        MSPDir: /opt/home/org2-msp
+        MSPDir: /opt/home/Org2AdminMSPDir
         AnchorPeers:
             - Host:
               Port:
 ################################################################################
 #
+#   CAPABILITIES
+#
+#   This section defines the capabilities of fabric network.
+This is a new
+#   concept as of v1.1.0 and should not be utilized in mixed networks with
+#   v1.0.x peers and orderers.
+Capabilities define features which must be
+#   present in a fabric binary for that binary to safely participate in the
+#   fabric network.
+For instance, if a new MSP type is added, newer binaries
+#   might recognize and validate the signatures from this type, while older
+#   binaries without this support would be unable to validate those
+#   transactions.
+This could lead to different versions of the fabric binaries
+#   having different world states.
+Instead, defining a capability for a channel
+#   informs those binaries without this capability that they must cease
+#   processing transactions until they have been upgraded.
+For v1.0.x if any
+#   capabilities are defined (including a map with all capabilities turned off)
+#   then the v1.0.x peer will deliberately crash.
+#
+################################################################################
+Capabilities:
+    # Channel capabilities apply to both the orderers and the peers and must be
+    # supported by both.
+    # Set the value of the capability to true to require it.
+    # Note that setting a later Channel version capability to true will also
+    # implicitly set prior Channel version capabilities to true.
+There is no need
+    # to set each version capability to true (prior version capabilities remain
+    # in this sample only to provide the list of valid values).
+    Channel: &ChannelCapabilities
+        # V1.4.3 for Channel is a catchall flag for behavior which has been
+        # determined to be desired for all orderers and peers running at the v1.4.3
+        # level, but which would be incompatible with orderers and peers from
+        # prior releases.
+        # Prior to enabling V1.4.3 channel capabilities, ensure that all
+        # orderers and peers on a channel are at v1.4.3 or later.
+        V1_4_3: true
+        # V1.3 for Channel enables the new non-backwards compatible
+        # features and fixes of fabric v1.3
+        V1_3: false
+        # V1.1 for Channel enables the new non-backwards compatible
+        # features and fixes of fabric v1.1
+        V1_1: false
+    # Application capabilities apply only to the peer network, and may be safely
+    # used with prior release orderers.
+    # Set the value of the capability to true to require it.
+    # Note that setting a later Application version capability to true will also
+    # implicitly set prior Application version capabilities to true.
+There is no need
+    # to set each version capability to true (prior version capabilities remain
+    # in this sample only to provide the list of valid values).
+    Application: &ApplicationCapabilities
+        # V1.4.2 for Application enables the new non-backwards compatible
+        # features and fixes of fabric v1.4.2
+        V1_4_2: true
+        # V1.3 for Application enables the new non-backwards compatible
+        # features and fixes of fabric v1.3.
+        V1_3: false
+        # V1.2 for Application enables the new non-backwards compatible
+        # features and fixes of fabric v1.2 (note, this need not be set if
+        # later version capabilities are set)
+        V1_2: false
+        # V1.1 for Application enables the new non-backwards compatible
+        # features and fixes of fabric v1.1 (note, this need not be set if
+        # later version capabilities are set).
+        V1_1: false
+################################################################################
+#
 # SECTION: Application
 #
 # - This section defines the values to encode into a config transaction or
 # genesis block for application related parameters
 #
 ################################################################################
 Application: &ApplicationDefaults
     # Organizations is the list of orgs which are defined as participants on
     # the application side of the network
     Organizations:
+    Capabilities:
+        <<: *ApplicationCapabilities
 ################################################################################
 #
 # Profile
 #
 # - Different configuration profiles may be encoded here to be specified
 # as parameters to the configtxgen tool
 #
 ################################################################################
 Profiles: